 Roger Ford received an S.B. in chemistry from MIT in 2002 and a J.D., with honors, from the Law School in 2005.
 At the Law School, he was a member of the Law Review, was an MVP² Fellow in the John M. Olin Program in Law and Economics, and was elected to the Order of the Coif.

-After law school he clerked for Chief Judge Frank Easterbrook of the United States Court of Appeals for the Seventh Circuit, practiced intellectual-property and privacy law at Covington & Burling LLP, taught federal courts at the George Mason University School of Law, and served as a Microsoft Research Fellow in the Information Law Institute at the New York University School of Law.
+After law school he clerked for Chief Judge Frank Easterbrook of the United States Court of Appeals for the Seventh Circuit, practiced intellectual-property litigation and privacy law at Covington & Burling LLP, taught federal courts at the George Mason University School of Law, and served as a Microsoft Research Fellow in the Information Law Institute at the New York University School of Law.